Clinical Excellence Awards – RCSEd Support

 UPDATE ON CLINICAL EXCELLENCE AWARDS:

-The 2021 awards round will open on 7 December 2020 and close at 5pm on 18 March 2021.
+The 2021 awards round opened on 7 December 2020 and will close at 5pm on 18 March 2021.
 The College welcomes applications from Fellows of the College in Good Standing.

-The College closing date will be Friday 12 February 2021 with the exception of applications for the Platinum Award for which the College closing date is Monday 25 January 2021.
+The College closing date is Friday 12 February 2021 .
 This is to allow sufficient time to process applications, be scored by the College’s ACCEA Scoring Committee and for the Committee to meet and prepare a final ranked list for submission to the ACCEA.
+Please note the closing date for Platinum Awards has now passed.

-Guidance on the process for submitting an application to the College can be found here.
+- Guidance for submitting an application to the College can be found here.

-Download the Word version of the application form here.
+- Word version of the application form can be downloaded here.

 Visit the gov.uk website for more information.